 This module introduces and reviews the capital gains tax (CGT) law provisions in the income tax legislation.
-The module discusses the core CGT concepts, including an overview of what capital gains, capital losses and CGT events entail.
+The module begins with a discussion of the core CGT concepts, including an overview of what capital gains, capital losses and CGT events entail.
 It then goes on to discuss CGT events in more detail.
 As many of these CGT events involve a CGT asset of the taxpayer, the next part of this module explains what is considered a CGT asset.
-This includes an examination of collectables and personal use assets, which are subject to specific rules.
+This includes an examination of collectables, personal use assets and separate CGT assets, which are subject to specific rules.
 This module explains how to calculate the capital gain or loss resulting from a CGT event being triggered.
 Many of the CGT events utilise the concepts of capital proceeds, cost base, indexed cost base and reduced cost base in determining the capital gain or loss, so these concepts are explained in some detail.
-Next, when capital gains and losses are disregarded for CGT purposes is discussed.
-Lastly, the module explains how to calculate the net capital gain/loss of the taxpayer and apply the CGT discount and small business CGT concessions if applicable.
+Following this, CGT exceptions and exemptions are outlined, including the main residence exemption, rollover provisions and other reliefs.
+Lastly, the module explains how to calculate the net capital gain or loss of the taxpayer, and how to apply the CGT discount and small business CGT concessions, if applicable.

-Module 4: Taxation of Individuals
+Module 4: Taxation of individuals

 This module begins with a brief outline of the steps used for calculating individual taxation and highlights the importance of the tax equation.
 Next, particular types of assessable income are defined, including, but not limited to, income relating to employees, minors, dividends, interest, property and royalties.
-This module then discusses three particular income regimes: (1) the tax treatment of employment termination payments, (2) personal services income (PSI) including the rules for determining whether a taxpayer is conducting a personal service business (PSB) and (3) employee-share schemes (ESS) provisions.
-The taxation of superannuation for individuals is illustrated, including the taxation of concessional and non-concessional contributions, and the tax treatment of superannuation benefits.
-The module makes reference to individual allowable deductions and various employment-related expenditure, negative gearing and income protection.
+This module then discusses three particular income regimes: (1) the tax treatment of employment termination payments, (2) personal services income (PSI) including the rules for determining whether a taxpayer is conducting a personal service business (PSB), and (3) employeeshare schemes (ESS) provisions.
+The taxation of individual capital gains and superannuation is illustrated, including the taxation of concessional and non-concessional contributions, and the tax treatment of superannuation benefits.
+The module makes a brief reference to individual allowable deductions and various employment-related expenditure, negative gearing and income protection.
+A discussion of the employee versus independent contractor test for deductions is also covered.
 This module then examines the most common tax offsets and rebates available to individuals.
 Finally, in calculating the tax payable for an individual, the tax rates for both residents and non-residents are indicated along with the application of the tax-free threshold formula, the Medicare levy and the Medicare levy surcharge.
+A brief mention is also made of how study and training support loans are treated for tax purposes and the tax implications of salary packaging.

-Module 5: Taxation of Various Types of Entities other than Individuals
+Module 5: Taxation of various types of entities other than individuals